mishraraj1980/twitter-streaming-api-stats/README.md

 - Clone this repository or download zip
 - Import into your favorite IDE
-- Add twitter credentials (consumer key, consumer secret, outh token and outh secret) to the constants defined at the top of twitter.stream.constant.ApplicationConstants.java file.
+- Add twitter credentials (consumer key, consumer secret, outh token and outh secret) to the constants defined at the top of <b>twitter.stream.constant.ApplicationConstants.java</b> file.
 Twitter credentials can be obtained from https://dev.twitter.com/.
-- Run twitter.stream.statistics.TwitterProcessStreamTest.java
+- Run <b>twitter.stream.statistics.TwitterProcessStreamTest.java</b>.

 <b>Application will print statistics in the following manner:</b>